fraterrisus/walkthroughs/aethus/items.md

 # Things and Stuff

-A list of every item in the game and where and how to find it, craft it, or build it.
+A list of every* item in the game and where and how to find it, craft it, or build it.
 I have grouped some things together for convenience, but for the most part this list is in alphabetical order.
 Check for "Variants" if you can't find the thing you're looking for.

+\*: I didn't bother including Decorations.

 If a discount is available (for having a crafting facility in the correct Habitat), the reduced cost is shown in parentheses.

 ## Errata
 - Need more unique plot objects (Cognative Link Module, others?)
 - Find a !@#%* Jaspite Geode
-- How much does a Jenkins sell for?
-Look for other objects you have that don't(?) sell
+- Find a Quarinium Geode (for market value)
 - What's the order of fetch quests?
 - What does Oxygen Poisoning do?
+- Fatigue effects?

 ## Item-o-pedia